 The Visual Display section contains policy settings for controlling the quality of images sent from virtual desktops to the user device.

-Allows lowering of the color depth at which simple graphics are sent over the network.
+This setting makes it possible to lower color depth at which simple graphics are sent over the network.
 Lowering to 8-bit or 16-bit per pixel potentially improves responsiveness over low bandwidth connections, at the cost of a slight degradation in image quality.
 The 8-bit color depth is not supported when the Use video codec for compression policy setting is set to For the entire screen.

 Target frame rate

 This setting specifies the maximum number of frames per second sent from the virtual desktop to the user device.

 By default, the maximum is 30 frames per second.

 Setting a high number of frames per second (for example, 30) improves the user experience, but requires more bandwidth.
 Decreasing the number of frames per second (for example, 10) maximizes server scalability at the expense of user experience.
 For user devices with slower CPUs, specify a lower value to improve the user experience.

 The maximum supported frame rate per second is 60.